 Bed bug exoskeletons are translucent and resemble the insect itself, although they can vary in size as the bed bugs go through different life stages.

-Small brown or black spots on mattress or sheets.
+Small brown or black spots on the mattress or sheets.
 In the event of a bed bug infestation, you may find small black or brown stains in areas where bed bugs commonly nest.
-These stains come from bed bug excrement and are often harder to spot than the blood stains from crushed bed bug bodies you may find on sheets or pillowcases.
+These stains come from bed bug excrement and are often harder to spot than the bloodstains from crushed bed bug bodies you may find on sheets or pillowcases.

 Look for these black or brown stains along the edges of your mattress, or even in the seams of your box spring frame, since bed bugs look for dark places to hide from the sunlight during the day.